 Weight: 185g (6.5oz)

-The Gonex is comfortable to carry despite the minimal padding on the shoulder straps, although for long hikes it’s not ideal (no packable daypack is).
+The Gonex is fairly comfortable to carry despite the minimal padding on the shoulder straps, although for long hikes it’s not ideal.

-The Gonex is a fantastic daypack for travel, especially if you are on a budget.
+The Gonex is a great daypack for travel if you are on a budget.

 Click here to see the latest prices of the Gonex daypack.